jstrait/beats/README.markdown

 Current Status
 --------------

-The latest stable version of BEATS is 1.1.0.
-Development is currently underway for version 1.2.0, and the code on the trunk is the latest progress.
-1.2.0 will bring significant performance and architectural improvements.
-It will also contain a few bug fixes.
+The latest stable version of BEATS is 1.2.0.
+It was just released!
+It brings significant performance and architectural improvements.
+It also contains a few bug fixes.

+Since it was just released, I'm not sure just yet what will be coming in 1.3.0.

 Installation
 ------------

-To install the latest stable version (1.1.0), run the following from the command line:
+To install the latest stable version (1.2.0), run the following from the command line:

     sudo gem install beats